Leading The Fight: Former Students Respond To COVID-19

 - Dr. Erin Sauber-Schatz ’02 is the head of the CDC’s Community Intervention and Critical Population Task Force.
 Read more about her work here.

 - Dr. Gale Smith ’83 is the chief scientist & VP-Pre-Clinical Research at Novavax, Inc. Read about his team's work to create a vaccine here.
+Dr. Cheryl Keech ’86 is another Aggie at Novavax who is the first author of the journal article that described the Phase 1-2 results of the Novavax vaccine.

 - Brittany Bankhead-Kendall ’07, a critical care doctor in Boston, and her husband, Brian Kendall ’06, an emergency medical doctor, made the difficult decision to send their two children to live with their grandparents in Texas while they battled COVID-19.
 Read more of their story at tx.ag/COVIDBankheadKendall.